jandauz/zero-trust/setup/README.md

 - `make certs` to create TLS certs
 - `make ingress` to configure Traefik ingress (read [here](https://github.com/jandauz/zero-trust/tree/main/setup/docs/traefik.md) for more information)
 - `make test` to test deployment

+[Optional] To deploy in-cluster data services:
+- `make redis` to install Redis into the cluster

+Then for each namespace you want to deploy Dapr apps to:
+- `make namespace NSNAME=<NSNAME>` where `<NSNAME>` is the namespace to create and configure secrets